Social Icons

 After feeding on the entire brain,

-The organ which we consider the main;
+The organ we consider the main;

 Now, I feel I am already slain

-Although I am resting on a windowpane
+Resting on a windowpane

-With my right hand still holding a pen
+My right hand still holding a pen

-The left with a notebook, just plain.
+The left, with a notebook, just plain.

 The only solution is to pull the mane (Photo courtesy: Click LINK)

-But I know, I am forced to remain
+But I know I am forced to remain.

-And to others, I try to maintain
+To others, I try to maintain

-That I am not turning insane
+That I am not going insane.

-Though such agony is difficult to restrain
+But this agony is hard to restrain

-Even after being a mature man;
+Even as a matured man;

 Sometimes, I wish I can complain

-The toxin that it does contain
+About the toxin that it contain

 The severity of this sprain